jEnbuska/none-dux/README.md

  Functions as state variables (maybe)?
- Should be made able to change state using redux devtools Optional shape || model of the (store || subStores) for early catching or errors
+ Should be made able to change state using redux devtools Optional shape || model of the (store || subStores) for early catching or errors Simplify asynchronicity, maybe with something like redux-observable or just rxjs